TheLBCGuy/HackerNewsFeed/readme.md

 ## Help with GitHub Actions

-# Install Act to Help with Testing Actions Locally
+# Install Act to Help with Testing Github Actions Locally

 ## See this site for more information: